ABOUT our board

-I grew up in and around blueberries the majority of my life starting with picking blueberries early on for spending money and working in the packing shed as a teenager.
+I grew up in and around blueberries the majority of my life starting with picking blueberries early on for spending money and working in a packing shed as a teenager.
 I’ve worked for True Blue Farms since 2008 as an executive assistant, Human Resources, procurement, insurance administration, and general operations administration.

 I’ve been heavily involved with many industry organizations including serving as the Secretary/Treasurer for the Michigan Frozen Food Packers Association and am the non-voting assistant to the Secretary/Treasurer of the Michigan Blueberry Commission since its 2017 inception.
 I believe in the importance of the small family farm and happy to work alongside all of you to fervently fight for the longevity and success of the blueberry industry.

 While there has been farming generations ago in my family history, my husband and I are very new to farming and blueberries, having purchased a small blueberry farm on CR 380 in 2017 from Steve and Kate Otto.
 I grew up in Indiana and attended Purdue University obtaining a degree in microbiology and doing graduate work in genetics.
 I graduated from Valparaiso University School of Law and was a partner at a Chicago law firm specializing in intellectual property law (patents and trademarks).
 I recently retired after 33 years behind a desk and am now a "recovering lawyer".
 I have been married to my husband, Randy, for 33 years and we have one son, Jason, a recent graduate from Michigan State who is currently Director of Broadcasting and play-by-play voice for the Odessa Jackalopes hockey team in Odessa, Texas.